GreedYLearner1146/ABHFA-Net/README.md

 # Code Instructions (For miniImageNet)

-1) Run data_prep_miniImageNet.py first for uploading the AIDER (CDD) training and testing data from your selected directory.
+1) Run data_prep_miniImageNet.py first for uploading the miniImageNet training and testing data from your selected directory.
 2) Run Data_Augmentation_miniImageNet.py for the miniImageNet data augmentation code.
 The type of augmentation is also stated in the main manuscript.
 3) Run miniImageNet_Dataloader.py, which store the respective training and test tuple (Images, labels) in a Pytorch dataloader format.
 4) Run Hyperparameters.py, which contained the hyperparameters for the few-shot learning.